mscwilson/mscwilson.github.io/_posts/2021-02-01-walkthrough-chitter-orm.md

 ## Specifically, the Chitter weekend challenge

 ActiveRecord is an ORM.
 Object Relational Mapper.
-[Here are all the basic details about it and how to use it]( https://guides.rubyonrails.org/active_record_basics.html). /Using ActiveRecord means not writing any SQL or Model code/.
+[Here are all the basic details about it and how to use it]( https://guides.rubyonrails.org/active_record_basics.html). <strong>Using ActiveRecord means not writing any SQL or Model code</strong>.
 Feels a bit like cheating.

 These instructions are largely based on [this post](https://medium.com/@rileythompson/setting-up-a-simple-sinatra-blog-app-db56dda4c280).